 The Director of the VSG Program approves all thesis committees.
 Changes of committee members must be requested in writing and approved by the VSG Committee.

-All MS candidates submit a thesis proposal for an original research project.
-In the proposal, students specify their research hypotheses and include adequate literature background to support the hypotheses or the need for research.
+All MS candidates submit a thesis proposal for an original research project, ideally at or before the end of their 3rd term in the program.
+In the proposal, students specify their research hypotheses and include adequate literature background to support the hypotheses and detailed research design.
 Alternatively, students may submit a proposal for a comprehensive and in-depth topical review thesis.
-Proposals are submitted to the Director of the VSG Program while taking VSC 791 Thesis Research, and must be approved by the student’s thesis committee before the start of the project and no later than the end of the fourth semester after matriculation.
+Proposals must be submitted to the Director of the VSG Program and examined by the MS Thesis Proposal Panel before the start of the project and no later than the end of the 4th term after matriculation.
+The MS Thesis Proposal Panel will be formed by the Director of the VSG Program composing three or more graduate faculty of the college.

 The written thesis is based upon original scholarly research, either as an original empirical research or as an in-depth review of a topic.
 It must contribute new knowledge to the scientific community and must be suitable for publication in peer-reviewed journals.
 Presentation of the project at local and national meetings is strongly encouraged.

-- Before the degree will be conferred, the student must obtain final written approval from all thesis committee members and then submit the final copy to the Director of the VSG Program and the university library.
+Before the degree will be conferred, the student must obtain final written approval from all thesis committee members and submit the approved electronic copy to the Director of the VSG Program and the university library for deposit.